urostripunovic/share-recipes-now-backend/public/db queries.md

 After implementing and testing the database I would also like the following tables to result in some nice `JSON` files

 ### A Users recipe with a specific title JSON
-Data representation for the recipe, the edit page for a user will not contain the comments
+Data representation for the recipe and the edit page for a user.
+I would need to reevaluate with how I'm getting the `recipe_id` if it's by url or some other way
 ```sql
 -- Users recipe along with all the good stuff.
 SELECT